When you think of the fastest dogs in the world, you’re probably not thinking of the Vizsla. You should be.

 According to the Vizsla Club of America, the first of the breed to arrive in America was a mother and her two pups.
-They arrived in Kansas City in 1950.
+Revived after near extinction after the end of World War I, they arrived in Kansas City after World War II, in 1950.
 Their registered owner was an employee of the U.S. State Department.
 A year later in 1951, a male also came over and joined the female.
 One year after that, in 1952, the first litter of Vizsla pups was born in America.

 These dogs need to run.

 We’ve already established that they’re fast dogs, so it should come as no surprise that they need significant daily exercise time to keep them physically and mentally stimulated.
-A minimum of 30 minutes a day is suggested, but some of that being a walk on a leash, and some of that being a hard run off-leash.
+According to the Vizsla Club of America, Vizslas need a minimum of 30 minutes a day, but some of that being a walk on a leash, and some of that being a hard run off-leash.
 A Vizsla that is not given the proper amount of exercise and training is a difficult dog to live with.

 It’s a popular medium-sized dog.

 With all that this dog can do physically, you might think that it was bigger than it is.
-Instead, it’s a solid medium-sized dog.
-Males stand 22-24 inches and weigh up to 60 pounds, while females stand 21-23 inches and weigh up to 55 pounds.
+Instead, it’s a solid medium-size dog breed.
+Males stand 22-24 inches in height and weigh up to 60 pounds, while females stand 21-23 inches in height and weigh up to 55 pounds.
 They’re in the Sporting Group and rank number 31 in popularity out of the 193 registered AKC breeds.
-Their life expectancy is 12-14 years.
+Their years of life expectancy is 12 years to 14 years.